websiteinspiration/about/projects/acls2.md

     CurrentIdentity(ctx context.Context) (userID string)
 }

-// AuthzProvider describes which repositories a user type AuthzProvider interface {
+// AuthzProvider is the source of truth for which repositories a user is authorized to view.
+// The user is specified as an authzID, which identifies the user to the AuthzProvider.
+// In most cases, authzID is equivalent
+// to the userID supplied by the AuthnProvider, but in some cases, the authorization source of
+// truth has its own internal definition of identity which must be mapped from the authentication
+// source of truth.
+The IdentityToAuthzID interface handles this mapping.
+Examples of
+// authorization providers include the following:
+//
+// * Code host
+// * LDAP groups
+// * SAML identity provider (via SAML groups)
+//
+// In most cases, the code host is the source of truth for repository permissions and therefore
+// the code host is the authorization provider. type AuthzProvider interface {
     // ListRepositories lists the repositories that the specified user has access to.
     // authzID is the user identity the AuthzProvider uses to determine what repo permissions
     // to return.
     ListRepositories(authzID string) []api.RepoURI

     // HasRepository returns true if/only if the authzID has access to the specified repo.
     // It can be implemented in terms of ListRepositories, but in some cases it is more
     // efficient (due to API limits, etc.) to implement it separately.
     HasRepository(authzID string, repo api.RepoURI) bool
 }

-// TODO
+// IdentityToAuthzIDMapper maps canonical user IDs (provided by the AuthnProvider) to AuthzProvider
+// IDs.
+In other words, it maps identity provider usernames to authorization provider usernames.
 //
+// In most cases, the identity provider username should be equivalent to the authorization provider
+// username.
+However, it is not guaranteed.
+For instance, some code hosts may have a different
+// internal username than the username supplied by the SSO login service.
+//
-// Recommend to keep this as simple as possible (don't return an access token for the authzID,
+// It is recommended to keep this interface as simple as possible.
+E.g., don't return an access token for the authzID,
 // because it's good to give that responsibility to the AuthzProvider in case API rate limits
 // are a concern.
 type IdentityToAuthzIDMapper interface {